• Skip to main content

 You can’t fix insulin that has been destroyed by the heat, but you can definitely prevent it from happening in the first place.

-If you must leave your insulin in the car, it needs to be protected by some type of cooling product like an ice-pack or a cooler (with an ice-pack).
+If you must leave your insulin in the car, it needs to be protected by some type of cooling product.
+Luckily, there are a lot of good options available:

 Being aware of heat as a person with diabetes